-The MPV was the original ‘vehicle for every occasion’ before the SUV started getting in on the act.
-These cars have the answer for almost every eventuality but, essentially, they are designed to get as many people and things as possible from one place to the next, much like a van.
-So what better place to start building an MPV than with an actual van?
-This is where the Citroën Berlingo comes in, based as it is on the Berlingo Van.
+The MPV, as the abbreviation outlines, was the Multi Purpose Vehicle before SUVs started getting in on the act.
+Such cars provide the solution for almost every practical eventuality, being designed to get as many people and things as possible from one place to the next, much like a van.
+So what better basis for an MPV than an actual van?
+This is where the Citroën Berlingo comes in.

 For years, the Berlingo (previously Berlingo Multispace) has provided no-frills, practical motoring to cost-conscious families.
-Its proven package combines efficient engines and a bewildering number of interior storage options, and, over the years, has spawned a number of imitators, such as the Ford Tourneo Connect, Peugeot Rifter and Volkswagen Caddy Maxi Life.
+Its proven package combines efficient engines and a bewildering number of interior storage options and, over the years, has spawned a number of imitators.
+These include the Ford Tourneo Connect, Peugeot Rifter and Volkswagen Caddy Maxi Life.

 However, this latest version aims to redress the balance by offering improved refinement along with a greater number of luxury and safety features.
 Read on to see what the Berlingo is like to live with and, remember, you could save thousands by using our New Car Buying site.